 Download the full study and gain insight on how 400+ shoppers really feel about AI imagery in fashion ecommerce.

-In 2025, Mango became one of the first major fashion retailers to roll out AI-generated product images as the primary visuals on its ecommerce site.
-Traditional model photography was replaced with AI human models across Product Detail Pages (PDPs), not just in background or lifestyle shots.
-A disclaimer on each page notes that virtual models are used, but for most shoppers the AI-generated imagery is nearly indistinguishable from real photography.
-Mango’s demonstrated how quickly AI-powered visual creation can shift from experimental marketing assets to core PDP content.
+Mango became one of the first major fashion retailers to roll out AI-generated product images as as primary visuals on its ecommerce site.
+Traditional model photography was replaced with AI models across Product Detail Pages (PDPs), not just in background or lifestyle scenes.
+A disclaimer on each page notes that virtual models are used, showing how quickly AI-powered visual creation can move from experimental marketing assets to core PDP content.

 Shopper Sentiment: What the Data Actually Says

-But how do shoppers actually feel when they see AI images when shopping?
+But how do shoppers actually feel when they encounter AI images while shopping?

-To answer that, Stylitics and Aha Studio surveyed 411 shoppers across web and social channels.
-The results cut through assumptions and executive fears:
+To answer that, Stylitics and Aha Studio surveyed 411 shoppers across web and social media channels.
+The findings cut through assumptions and executive fears:

-When told the images were AI, 60% reacted positively or neutrally (“Cool, that’s smart” or “Interesting but not a big deal”).
+When told that images were AI-generated, 60% reacted positively or neutrally.

-59% want disclosure, interpreting it as a signal of honesty and brand integrity.
+59% wanted disclosure, viewing it as a signal of honesty and brand integrity.

 Overall, shoppers are not uniformly rejecting AI imagery.
-Their acceptance depends on execution quality, transparency, and accuracy, with accuracy of details like fit, fabric, and proportions emerging as the most critical factor for trust.
+Their acceptance depends on execution quality, transparency, and accuracy, with fit, fabric, buttons, and proportions emerging as critical factors for trust.

 Two Jobs for PDP Imagery: Inspiration and Information

-Our research shows that PDP visuals don’t just sell products—they perform two distinct jobs that influence shopper decisions.
+Our research shows that PDP visuals do not just sell products—they perform two distinct jobs that shape shopper decisions.

 This dimension is about sparking imagination and showing how an item might fit into a shopper’s lifestyle.
-In our research, female shoppers gravitated toward formats that emphasized versatility—like a “3-styles” layout that displayed a dress worn three different ways.
+In our research, female shoppers gravitated toward formats that emphasized versatility, such as a “3-styles” layout showing one dress worn three different ways.

 2. Information: “Will this actually work on my body?”

-Here, accuracy becomes non-negotiable.
+Here, image quality becomes non-negotiable.
 In our study, male shoppers favored rotating 360° views that highlighted details such as stitching, drape, and fabric texture.
-To build true shopper confidence, any AI-generated on-model imagery would need to deliver highly realistic proportions and fine details—an area where errors risk breaking trust and increasing return rates.
+To build true shopper confidence, AI product photography must deliver realistic proportions and fine details.
+Errors in on-model product shots can break trust and increase return risk.

-Because the stakes are highest at this stage of the purchase journey, many retailers begin experimenting with AI in lower-risk contexts (such as ad generation or background replacement) before carefully testing on-model PDP visuals.
-The key challenge is not just generating images, but ensuring the accuracy and quality control required for product-level trust.
+Because the stakes are highest at this stage of the purchase journey, many retailers begin experimenting with AI in lower-risk contexts, such as ad generation, background removal, or background replacement, before carefully testing on-model PDP visuals.
+The key challenge is not simply automation or image generation—it is ensuring the accuracy and quality control required for product-level trust.

-Retailers are exploring AI-powered product visuals not just for cost savings but to test new ways of driving measurable impact.
-Early areas of experimentation include:
+Retailers are exploring AI-powered product visuals not only for cost savings, but also to test new ways of creating measurable business impact.
+Results will vary by product category, execution quality, and shopper trust, but early areas of experimentation include:

-Speed to market: AI imagery has the potential to shorten campaign timelines, making it easier to test and refresh visuals more quickly.
+Speed to market: Image generation and workflow automation can help shorten campaign timelines, making it easier to test and refresh product visuals more quickly.

-Basket size: Bundled looks and outfit generators may encourage larger orders, though results depend heavily on execution and shopper trust.
+Basket size: Bundled looks and outfit generators may encourage larger orders by helping shoppers see how products work together.

-Operational efficiency: By supplementing traditional photoshoots, AI can help reduce some production bottlenecks, though human photography remains essential for accuracy and fit.
+Operational efficiency: AI product photography can supplement traditional photoshoots and reduce some production bottlenecks, while human photography remains essential for accuracy and fit.

 A/B Testing: A Careful Way to Explore AI PDP Images

-Control vs. AI group: Comparing traditional photos against AI-generated versions.
+Control vs. AI group: Compare traditional product photos against AI-generated versions while keeping the product, audience, and page experience consistent.

-Channel testing: Some retailers experiment with AI ad or video generation tied to PDP visuals to evaluate performance across marketing touchpoints.
+Channel testing: Some retailers test AI-generated ads or AI videos tied to PDP imagery across email, social media, and other marketing touchpoints.

-Phased use cases: Tests typically begin with lower-stakes, inspirational imagery (outfits, backgrounds), before carefully moving into core PDP visuals where accuracy and trust are critical.
+Phased use cases: Tests often begin with lower-stakes, inspirational formats—such as outfits, background variations, and lifestyle scenes—before carefully moving into core PDP visuals where accuracy and trust are critical.

 Risks and Requirements for Success